NLP-Github-Project-Hopper5/NLP-Github-Project/README.md

 4. What types of models are most accurate?
    1. Underlying Data: Bag of Words, vs. scored words?
    2. Assess various classification algorithms.

 ---

+## Initial Hypotheses

+1. There will be language-specific words overrepresented in subsets of languages
+   1. Perhaps the language name will appear more in the `README`.
+   2. There will likely be language-specific functional words of high predictive value
+2. Bigrams and higher order n-grams could be good modeling features.
+3. We will probably have to custom, coding-specific stopwords that are not part of a default natural language list, but will appear in all of the `README`s and be of low value. (i.e, code, data, etc.)

+---